-A concern or complaint can be made in person, in writing (by letter or email or by telephone.
+A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.

-Concerns should be raised informally with either the class teacher, Phase Leader or Headteacher.
+Concerns should be raised with either the class teacher, Associate Headteacher or Headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.